Tom Wilson (footballer, born 1930)

 Thomas Frederick Wilson (3 July 1930 – 29 March 2010) was an English professional footballer who played as a full back in the Football League for Fulham and Brentford.
 He later returned to Fulham as a director.
 As a player, he was described as a "right back of the industrial type".

 Playing career

 Southampton

-A full back, Wilson began his career at hometown club Southampton as an amateur in 1947.
+As a full back, Wilson began his career at hometown club Southampton as an amateur in 1947.
 He departed at the end of the 1949–50 season, after failing to make a first team appearance for the club.

 Fulham

 Wilson followed former Southampton manager Bill Dodgin to First Division club Fulham in August 1950 and signed a professional contract.
 His time at Craven Cottage was fraught with injury and made just 49 appearances before departing at the end of the 1956–57 season.

 Brentford

 Wilson joined Third Division South club Brentford in July 1957.
 He had an uneven start to his Bees career, making 26 appearances during the 1957–58 season, but he did not play at all between September 1957 and February 1958.
 Wilson was an ever-present during the 1958–59 season and made 50 appearances and captained the team.
 An injury suffered in September 1959 halted a run of 73 consecutive appearances, but he was back to his best during the 1960–61 season, when he made 45 appearances.
 Wilson found himself mostly out of the team during the 1961–62 season and he departed the club at the end of the campaign.
 Wilson made 158 appearances during his five years at Griffin Park.